mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### CHAIN

-A moderately heavy 10-metre chain, suitable for heavy lifting or towing, or to anchor a light water vessel.
+A moderately heavy 10-meter chain, suitable for heavy lifting or towing, or to anchor a light water vessel.
 Will support up to 250 kilograms if used as a rope.

 Item TL Effect Kg Cost
-Chain 4 10 metre chain, 250 kilogram load  6 Cr100
+Chain 4 10 meter chain, 250 kilogram load  6 Cr100

 #### CHAINSAW